cyancirrus/algo/README.md

 A personal collection of Rust solutions to algorithmic problems, designed to build and document problem-solving skills across various domains.

+Why: This repository is a work journal for personal mastery in algorithms and Rust.
+It is not polished for tutorials but represents raw, consistent practice.

 ## Overview

 - **Goal:** Practice and learn algorithms, data structures, concurrency, and Rust idioms.